virend3rp/URL_SHORTNER/README.md

 # Start the development server
 npm run dev

-The frontend will be available at http://localhost:5173.
+The frontend will be available in localhost.
 API Endpoints

     POST /api/v1/auth/register: Create a new user account.